kabirnajla/Saas-Storage/README.md

 - `public/` — Public assets such as images
 - `styles/` — CSS/SCSS files
 - `README.md` — This documentation file

+## Features

+- Create and manage folders with a visual folder grid
+- Upload images to each folder
+- Select, preview, and delete images (with confirmation)
+- Add and edit image details (with inline form and edit icon)
+- "New Folder" box always appears at the end of the folder grid, with a dashed border and icon
+- Responsive and modern UI with custom styles

 ## Editing the Homepage